sendgrid/sendgrid-python/TROUBLESHOOTING.md

     print(e.read())
 ```

-To read the error message returned by SendGrid's API in Python 3.X:
+To read the error message returned by Twilio SendGrid's API in Python 3.X:

 ```python
 import urllib